-The Nipissis River is quite smaller than the Moisie, but salmon can potentially travel all the way up to the Tongas Falls, located about 65 kilometers from their confluence.
-The McDonald Falls, on the other hand, are not an insurmountable obstacle for the spirited salmon returning to their spawning grounds.
-Nevertheless, a fishway was constructed at the McDonald Falls in 1975 to facilitate and enhance fish migration, providing a 50% increase to the size of their habitat.
+The Nipissis River is a little more modest in scale than the Moisie, but still boasts a sizeable bed that salmon can potentially swim up to Tongas Falls, some 65 kilometers from where it meets the Moisie.
+As for McDonald Falls, it's not an insurmountable obstacle for energetic salmon returning to their spawning grounds.
+However, in 1975, a fish pass was built to facilitate and accelerate the passage of the fish, providing them with 50% more favourable habitat.

-In 2019, the Uashat mak Mani-Utemam Band Council officially acquired the Moisie-Nipissis Outfitter, located at the confluence of the two rivers.
-Anglers can fish on a 36 km section of the Moisie and a 4 km stretch of the Nipissis River, including the Endicott and Chutes pools—there are 16 pools fished by the outfitter on the two rivers in total.
-In this idyllic setting where respect for nature is deeply rooted in ancestral traditions, catch and release of salmon is mandatory.
+In 2019, the Uashat mak Mani-Utemam Band Council officially became the owner of the Moisie-Nipissis Outfitter, built at the confluence of the two rivers.
+The outfitter comprises 4 kilometers of Nipissis River (and 36 kilometers of Moisie River), including 2 pools, Endicott and de la Chute, out of a grand total of 16 on the two rivers.
+In this idyllic setting, where respect for nature is deeply rooted in ancestral traditions, salmon graciation is mandatory.